Skip to content

 Our aim is to sensitize young people to the importance of photojournalism and at the same time strengthen their media skills.
 Recognizing deepfakes and understanding the concept of truth are key topics that we address in order to help young people deal critically with visual content.

-If you are a teacher or youth work specialist, our workshops also offer an interesting opportunity for further training in the field of visual literacy.
+If you are a teacher, trainer or youth work specialist, our workshops also offer an interesting opportunity for further training in the field of visual literacy.
 Teachers can use the teaching and information materials we provide to prepare for and follow up on the workshops (one lesson each).
 In line with our train-the-trainer concept, you can use this to provide further media education impetus in your work in the future.

 We look forward to visiting your school or institution!
 Let’s dive into the world of photojournalism together and develop the visual skills of young people.